 The latest explosion of the tech world and, more specifically, cryptocurrency and NFT, has taken over the world.
-From virtual reality yachts getting sold for millions of dollars to spending a whopping $91.8 million (yes, you did read this correctly) on “The Merge”, the most expensive NFT sold so far, we are only entering the new digital era.
+From virtual reality yachts getting sold for millions of dollars to spending a whopping $91.8 million (yes, you did read this correctly) on “The Merge” on December 2, 2021, the most expensive NFT sold so far, we are only entering the new digital era.

 In addition to the music trends we’ve written about before, looking at the Google Trends data, the interest in NFTs has massively increased during the last year.
 This trend has excellent potential to continue its growth as we are shifting more and more into the digital world.

 Famous artists like Grimes and Kings of Leon are big names that entered the music NFT game early on.
 Moreover, music NFTs gained massive popularity in Electronic Music Producers such as Steve Aoki, 3LAU, Deadmau5, Dillon Francis, Illmind, and many more.